Ion trap with gold-plated alumina: substrate and surface characterization: conclusion

 \section{conclusion}

 In summary, we have described a development process of a segmented-blade linear ion trap.
 The XRD spectroscopy shows that the substrate is an $\alpha$-alumina, and the loss tangent is measured to be about $10^{-2}$ at $20$~MHz.
 The alumina blade is micromachined with a laser, succeeded by polishing and gold-coating.
-We quantify the surface roughness at every step of the fabrication, and our confocal optical microscopy gives the height deviation as small as $<30$~nm on a gold-plated edge.
+We quantify the surface roughness at every step of the fabrication, and our confocal optical microscopy gives a height deviation as small as $<30$~nm on a gold-plated surface.
 In our ion-trap apparatus made of those blades, trapping of laser-cooled $^{174}$Yb$^{+}$ ions is demonstrated successfully.
-We expect that our detailed characterization would assist the development of a state-of-the-art ion-trap hardware.
+We expect that our detailed characterization of the substrate would assist the development of a state-of-the-art ion-trap hardware, in particular for dealing with the BBR shift of the qubit transition and surface-induced heating effects.